rsapkf/gnureadline-reference/README.md

 ## GNU Readline Reference

-This is the source for the overengineered Django app running on [gnureadline-reference.herokuapp.com](https://gnureadline-reference.herokuapp.com/) that aims to be a complete guide to GNU Readline Library shortcuts for both VI and Emacs Editing Modes.
+This is the source for the (quite overengineered for what it does) Django app running on [gnureadline-reference.herokuapp.com](https://gnureadline-reference.herokuapp.com/) that aims to be a complete guide to GNU Readline Library shortcuts for both VI and Emacs Editing Modes.

 ## Contributing